OctopusDeployLabs/SpaceCloner/docs/CloneSpaceParameterReference.md

 - `ErrorUnlessPartialMatch`: An **Error** will be thrown unless a partial match on the scoping is found.
 For example, the source has `Development` and `Test`, an error will be thrown unless the destination has `Development` OR `Test`.
 - `SkipUnlessPartialMatch`: The item (variable, account, step, etc.) will be excluded or skipped unless a partial match is found.
 For example, the source has `Development` and `Test`, the item will be skipped unless `Development` OR `Test`.
 - `IgnoreMismatch`: The item will be cloned regardless of matching.
+- `IgnoreMismatchOnNewLeaveExistingAlone`: The item will be cloned when it is new and scoping doesn't match.
+Otherwise it will leave that already exists alone.

-The parameters are:
+The process scoping parameters are:
 - `ProcessEnvironmentScopingMatch`: How to handle when a step in a deployment or runbook process is scoped to 1 to N Environments in the source but not all environments are in the destination.
 Default is `SkipUnlessPartialMatch`.
 - `ProcessChannelScopingMatch`: How to handle when a step in a deployment or runbook process is scoped to to 1 to N Channels in the source but not all Channels are in the destination.
 Default is `SkipUnlessPartialMatch`.
+- `ProcessTenantTagsScopingMatch`: How to handle when a step in a deployment or runbook process is scoped to to 1 to N Tenant Tags in the source but not all Tenant Tags are in the destination.
+Default is `SkipUnlessPartialMatch`.

+The variable scoping parameters are:
 - `VariableChannelScopingMatch`: How to handle when a variable in a project or library variable set is scoped to 1 to N Channels in the source but not all environments are in the destination.
 Default is `SkipUnlessPartialMatch`.
 - `VariableEnvironmentScopingMatch`: How to handle when a variable in a project or library variable set is scoped to 1 to N Environments in the source but not all environments are in the destination.
 Default is `SkipUnlessPartialMatch`.
 - `VariableProcessOwnerScopingMatch`: How to handle when a variable in a project or library variable set is scoped to 1 to N Deployment or Runbooks in the source but not all environments are in the destination.
 Default is `SkipUnlessPartialMatch`.
 - `VariableActionScopingMatch`: How to handle when a variable in a project or library variable set is scoped to 1 to N Deployment Steps in the source but not all environments are in the destination.
 Default is `SkipUnlessPartialMatch`.
 - `VariableMachineScopingMatch`: How to handle when a variable in a project or library variable set is scoped to 1 to N Deployment Targets in the source but not all environments are in the destination.
 Default is `SkipUnlessPartialMatch`.
+- `VariableTenantTagsScopingMatch`: How to handle when a step in a project or library variabe set is scoped to to 1 to N Tenant Tags in the source but not all Tenant Tags are in the destination.
+Default is `SkipUnlessPartialMatch`.
 - `VariableAccountScopingMatch`: How to handle when a variable in a project or library variable set is scoped to an Account in the source but not all environments are in the destination.
-Default is `SkipUnlessExactMatch`.
+Default is `SkipUnlessPartialMatch`.
 - `VariableCertificateScopingMatch`: How to handle when a variable in a project or library variable set is scoped to an Certificate in the source but not all environments are in the destination.
-Default is `SkipUnlessExactMatch`.
+Default is `SkipUnlessPartialMatch`.

+The infrastructure scoping parameters are:
 - `InfrastructureEnvironmentScopingMatch`: How to handle when a Deployment Target or Account is scoped to 1 to N Environments in the source but not all environments are in the destination.
 Default is `SkipUnlessPartialMatch`.
 - `InfrastructureTenantScopingMatch`: How to handle when a Deployment Target or Account is scoped to 1 to N Tenants in the source but not all environments are in the destination.
+Default is `SkipUnlessPartialMatch`.
+- `VariableTenantTagsScopingMatch`: How to handle when a Deployment Target or Account is scoped to to 1 to N Tenant Tags in the source but not all Tenant Tags are in the destination.
 Default is `SkipUnlessPartialMatch`.

 See more how this works in the [How Scope Cloning Works Documentation](HowScopeCloningWorks.md).